cphl/oicr-sandbox/aws/README.md

 # AWS tracking

 This script generates 4 reports for: volumes, snapshots, instances, and AMIs on AWS.
-All show the object of interest with KEEP-tags and production tags.
+All show the objects of interest with KEEP-tags and production tags.

 Eventually these reports will be used to decide which resources are unused and can be deleted, and how resources in-use are distributed over people.
 Current convention is to have the value of the tag with key='KEEP' be the user's name in all capital letters.

 Any resource with a KEEP-tag will be kept.
-Any volume associated to an instance with a KEEP-tag, and any snapshot associated with an AMI with a KEEP-tag will also be kept.
+Any volume associated with an instance with a KEEP-tag, and any snapshot associated with an AMI with a KEEP-tag will also be kept.